 Way 2 – Reset Proxy Settings

-Sometimes, the proxy settings on your system can be affected by some virus infection.
-To remove this possibility, try resetting the proxy settings manually (this relates both to datacenter and residential proxies).
+If you care to know about how to fix proxy server error through resetting your proxy settings, you need to proceed as described below.
+Sometimes, these settings on your system can be affected by a virus infection.
+To remove this possibility, try resetting the proxy settings manually (this relates both to datacenter and resi proxies).
 To do so:

 1. Press Win + К and type inetcpl.cpl, then press OK to confirm.